 Ride the Railway next

-Return to the main Scenic World station and line up for the Scenic Railway.
+Head to the main station for the Scenic Railway, the world’s steepest passenger railway.

 The railway ride to the valley floor is an attraction in itself.
 The bottom platform has fantastic views of the Three Sisters.
 The trip down is like a rollercoaster ride.
 If you’re scared of heights, you might prefer to ride up and take the cable car down and the railway up.